 What Is Executive Function?

-When executive function isn’t working as it should, your behavior is less controlled.
-This can affect your ability to:
+When executive function isn’t working as it should, you have less control over your behavior.
+This can affect your ability to work or go to school, do things on your own, and have good relationships.

 Types of Executive Function